Fear of Men – Androphobia

-The Fear of Men is Technically Known as Androphobia.
+The fear of Men is also known as Androphobia.

 There are generally two principal causes of this problem, maltreatment by a male within a relationship, especially if the relationship has been abusive at all, and it may also be linked to very strict parenting styles, again, particularly if punishment was a theme within childhood.